vamisola/JSON-API-with-Node-and-Mongo/README.md

 # JSON-API-with-Node-and-Mongo
 Creating JSON API's With Node and Mongo

-This is creating simple todo list json api with Node and Mongo
+This is creating simple todo list json api with Node and Mongo.

+Complete with RESTful routes:
+  - get, post, put, delete

 to clone the repo: